But what kind of inspiration are you seeking?

 About the campaign

-➡️ Slack's marketing technique revolves around the implementation of a freemium model.
-The freemium model allows users to access and use the platform's basic features for free, making it attractive and easily accessible to a wide range of users.
+• Slack's marketing technique revolves around the implementation of a freemium model.
+The freemium model allows users to access and use the platform's basic features for free, making it attractive and easily accessible to many users.
 Even the free plan provides significant benefits and can be used independently.

 How has it impacted the SaaS brand?